 How are IT teams handling data management?
 Sixty-three percent said they have been successful in integrating their various data sources, 59% said they have successfully cleaned their data to minimize inaccuracies and 59% said they are using the data effectively to personalize the customer experience.

-“It’s very important for IT teams to help their organizations create a single view of the customer,” Hugh told CMO by Adobe.
+“It’s very important for IT teams to help their organizations create a single view of the customer,” Hugh told CMO.com.
 “However, most organizations still face challenges in achieving this.”

 Challenges in data management include ensuring data is secure, actionable, and can easily flow through the many systems an organization has in place.

 “Surprisingly, having too much data is one of the least-cited challenges; actually using the data effectively is a much more important issue,” Hugh said.

 Survey respondents also noted other challenges such as legacy systems that are difficult to integrate with new technology (38%), departmental silos (32%), inadequate resources (30%), and a lack of shared vision (30%) across the company.

 Still, IT teams are very optimistic in their organizations’ ability to make a positive customer impact (95%), and 69% said their companies have the right tools and systems in place to effectively use data to create personalized customer experiences.

 “The survey’s findings cement the notion that IT decision makers play an important role in customer experience management,” Hugh told CMO.com.
 “CIOs and their teams are like a guiding light for other functions within the organization, helping to distill what technology is capable of, and enabling teams to uplevel customer experiences, and and thereby build greater loyalty.”